 Speed and quality tests

-Ink control tests
+Ink control test

 In our tests, we exhaust (printing until the color runs out) a new set of cartridges; exhaustion meaning the printer will not print another “quality” document without a replacement.
-We print at a ratio of three pages of black and white text to one full page of color.
+We print at a ratio of three full pages of black and white text to one full page of color.
 We decided on the 3:1 ratio because we felt that the average user is printing more text than color.

 The Dell P713w includes one Dell Series 21 standard-capacity black ink tank and one Dell Series 21 standard-capacity color tank, a mix of cyan, yellow, and magenta.